Home Search Dr. Hain Clinic website Information for Dizzy Patients Fun Opinions (rants/raves)

 Medical practices use a lot of files, and one needs a secure place for them.
 If one loads them into one's EMR system, then you are "locked" into that particular EMR forever.
 Of course, nothing is forever, and EMR companies are always going under or merging.
 In other words, a prudent person puts as little data into their EMR as possible.
 This also prevents "EMR bloat" -- you ask for 2 days of hospital records and end up with 500 pages of computer generated garbage and redundant copies of the same data.

 Dr. Hain thinks that small medical practices should use a distributed computer model, with several servers.
 The point of this is to be safe, and also to separate data (i.e. reports) from notes.
 The new Synology 415+ device with hardware encryption should be much faster than the older devices with software encryption, and tentatively it sounds like a great idea.
-There are just so many problems though.
+There are just so many problems though -- we don't think anybody should be getting the Synology devices for commercial purposes (see all of the painful detail below).
 Medial practices have a LOT of data -- we are talking here about many T-bytes.
 Medical data is not something you want to have in the cloud as it costs too much, and even worse, who knows who is looking at your data.
 So encrypted NAS is pretty much your only option.

 Well -- getting back to what I can directly comment on -- lets consider the Synology 412+ NAS, and related devices (we now have several 1813 NAS).
 These are electronic file cabinets.
 They are very fast, small "appliances" for file saving and backup (i.e. it doesn't need much expertise to get it going).
 Although a reasonable configuration costs about $1500 (box, hard-drives, UPS, gigabyte switch), compared to the cost of a business crash, it is cheap.
 It does not need any substantial support -- as it has a nice GUI, and doesn't require you to get "into the guts" of the Linux operating system.